Contact Us for availability and scheduling

 In his book Reality Is Not What It Seems, Carlo Rovelli, theoretical physicist and founder of loop quantum gravity theory, wrote about scientific thinking.
 I replaced the word Science with the word Art.

 “We are all in the depth of a cave, chained by our ignorance, by our prejudice, and our weak senses reveal to us only shadows.
 If we try to see further, we are confused; we are unaccustomed.
 But we try.
 This is Art.
 Artistic thinking explores and redraws the world, gradually offering us better and better images of it, teaching us to think in ever more effective ways.
 Art is a continual exploration of ways of thinking.
 Its strength is its visionary capacity to demolish preconceived ideas, to reveal new regions of reality, and to construct new and more effective images of the world.
-This adventure rests upon the entirety of past knowledge, but at its heart is change.
-The world is boundless and iridescent; we want to go and see it.
-We are immersed in its mystery and in its beauty, and over the horizon there is unexplored territory.
-The incompleteness and the uncertainty of our knowledge, our precariousness, suspended over the abyss of the immensity of what we don’t know, does not render life meaningless: it makes it interesting and precious.”
-This is the most beautiful, powerful, and accurate explanation of Art.
+This adventure rests upon the entirety of past knowledge, but at its heart is change. ” This is the most beautiful, powerful, and accurate explanation of Art.
 Rovelli’s explanation of science fully captures my perception of what Art and Artists are.
 This passage is introduced to all my students because I strongly believe that artists are thinkers not tinkers.

 On a basic technical level of our art studies we must ask questions.
 We cannot draw a figure without questioning what is inside, i.e. medical anatomy, chemical elements, cognition, etc. We cannot use colors without asking what color is?
 What is light?
 What is electromagnetic radiation?
 Photons?
 But, even those questions are limited and expected.
-Knowledge of traditional art is necessary for understanding art history and for the successful execution of an idea within Art context.
+Knowledge of traditional art is necessary not only for understanding art history but more importantly because traditional Art is a 40,000-year record of experiments in visual neuroscience that reveals as much about the human brain as it reveals about the world around, as Patrick Cavanagh states, a co-founded the Vision Sciences Lab at Harvard, and leader in research in visual neuroscience and perception.
 I focus on teaching materials, techniques, fundamental formal qualities, and art history in foundation classes.
 However, traditional knowledge is needed as much as the alphabet is needed for writing.
 Just because one knows the alphabet it does not make them a writer.
 What we have to say is what makes us Artists.

 In Figure drawing classes anatomy of bones and muscles are taught on a medical level, with the help of the Visible Body application.
 Visible Body is the application created for the healthcare professionals, professors, and students in medical schools.
 With its 3D interactive models and AR technology, the app drastically advances the way students learn.